stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 $ kubectl stash unlock my-repo --namespace=demo
 ```

-## Pause Command
+## Pause Backup
 `kubectl stash pause` command is used to pause Stash backup temporarily.

-### Pause Backup
 To pause a backup you have to provide the `BackupConfiguration` name or `BackupBatch` name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|